florisoft/User.Manuals/WEBSERVICES/Pre Sales Clock (M65)/Pre Sales Clock Manual (M65).md

 |37| **Deactivate** the '*Always get full stock instead of modifications*' checkbox (#34).|
 |**38**|Click the OK button in the Suppliers Window to confirm the settings.|

-**Important to note!:** *repeat all steps in this chapter (the creation of suppliers) to create unique suppliers for all other locations of the auctions if applicable.*
+**Important to note!:** *repeat all steps in this chapter (the creation of suppliers) to create unique suppliers for each Clock Pre Sales webservice.
+This may not only be for each location of the auction but also for the different main groups (product type) in a webservice.*

 **This manual roughly describes the working of the Clock Pre Sale module.
 If things are still unclear, please contact the Florisoft helpdesk by e-mail or telephone.**